brianglass/anastasis/files/weekday_vespers7.md

 Tone 6.
 Having placed all your hope.

-Having received the heavenly power of the Paraclete, ChristÂ’s Apostles routed the regiments of the foe.
+Having received the heavenly power of the Paraclete, Christ’s Apostles routed the regiments of the foe.
 They rebuked kings, put the wise to shame, simple and unlettered, naked and unarmed they were drawn up in accordance with the Gospel.
 While they worked deeds of wonder by the word of grace.
 And so, making the nations obedient to Christ, they intercede with boldness on behalf of our souls.

 Your glorious Disciples, yearning after you and denying themselves, fervently followed you.
 Taking up the Cross behind you, in obedience to your command, they left the earth behind and obtained heaven as their portion, turning the nations to the true knowledge of you.
 And now, having become your subjects through all things, they ever intercede with boldness on behalf of our souls.